-Where the Wootton Upper School and/or Kimberley College take photographs and videos, uses may include:
+Where Wootton Upper School and/or Kimberley College take photographs and videos, uses may include:

-- On notice boards at Wootton Upper School and Kimberley College, and in brochures, newsletters, etc. - Outside of school/college by external agencies such as the Wootton Upper School and Kimberley College photographer, newspapers, campaigns - Online on our Trust's website or social media pages to ensure they cannot be identified.
-See our child protection and safeguarding policy and photography policy -for more information on our use of photographs and videos.
+- On notice boards at Wootton Upper School and Kimberley College, and in brochures, newsletters, etc.; - Outside of school/college by external agencies such as Wootton Upper School and Kimberley College photographer, newspapers, campaigns; - Online on our Trust's website or social media pages.

 Consent can be refused or withdrawn at any time.
 If consent is withdrawn, we will delete the photograph or video and not distribute it further.
-When using photographs and videos in this way we will not accompany them with any other personal information about the child,
+When using photographs and videos in this way we will not accompany them with any other personal information about the child, to ensure they cannot be identified.
+See our Safeguarding and Child Protection Policy and photography policy (section 13) for more information on our use of photographs and videos.

-14. Data protection by design and default
+14. Data protection by design and default.